Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 2. Now create a new file called `train_model_to_predict_position.py`
 <img src="assets/machine-learning-training-prediction/create_train_model_file.png" alt="preview-create_train_model_file-test-position">

-3. Copy and save the following code (make sure copy all the way to the right):
+3. Copy and save the following code (make sure copy all the way to the right).
+You can also copy it from our demo repo by [clicking on this link](https://raw.githubusercontent.com/dbt-labs/python-snowpark-formula1/main/models/ml/training_and_prediction/train_model_to_predict_position.py) and using Ctrl/Cmd+A.

     ```python
     import snowflake.snowpark.functions as F
     from sklearn.model_selection import train_test_split